History of King Lunalilo Trust and Lunalilo Home

 The Present Day and Future

-In recent years, Lunalilo Home has added elderly services including Adult Day Care, Respite Care, and Meals-to-Go programs.
-While continuing to focus on serving Hawaiians, the Home has also opened it doors and services to non-Hawaiians, and provides compassionate, quality care for kūpuna of all ethnicities.
-In the coming years, Lunalilo Home plans to further enhance its services and facilities to increase its impact in the community and preserve the legacy of our kūpuna and the Hawaiian people.
+In recent years, King Lunalilo Trust has added Adult Day Care, Respite Care, and Meals-to-Go to our elderly service offerings.
+While continuing to focus on serving Hawaiians, Lunalilo Home has opened it doors and services to non-Hawaiians, and provides compassionate, quality care for kūpuna of all ethnicities.
+In the coming years, King Lunalilo Trust plans to further enhance its services and facilities to increase its impact in the community and preserve the legacy of our kūpuna and the Hawaiian people.